johnpeterprogramming/johnpeterprogramming/README.md

 ### Here is what I'm working on! 👋

-- 🔭 I’m currently working on: mysql clone
+- 🔭 I’m currently working on: Capstone project - Automated Scheduler
-- 🌱 I’m currently learning: Azure
+- 🌱 I’m currently learning: Golang
 - 👯 I’m looking to collaborate on: Nothing, too busy
 - 📫 How to reach me: johnakrause@colourmultimedia.com
 - ⚡ My proudest project: [neuralnetwork_cars](https://github.com/johnpeterprogramming/neuralnetwork_cars), I implemented the NEAT algorithm without using any libraries with Godot Game Engine